 (a) require the person referred to in subsection (1)(a) to remedy the matter or activity; and

-(b) in accordance with section 31AE, impose requirements to be complied with by the principal employer or the manager until an inspector or assistant inspector is satisfied that the relevant matters and activities have been remedied.
+(b) in accordance with section 31AE, impose requirements to be complied with by the principal employer or the manager until an inspector is satisfied that the relevant matters and activities have been remedied.

 [Section 31AC inserted by No. 68 of 2004 s.
-76.]
+76; amended by No. 33 of 2014 s.
+17.]

 31AD.
 Issue of prohibition notice for other hazards

-(1) Where section 31AB(b) applies, the inspector or assistant inspector may issue a prohibition notice —
+(1) Where section 31AB(b) applies, the inspector may issue a prohibition notice —

 (a) to the person who has, or may be reasonably presumed to have, control over the plant, mining practice or hazardous substance concerned (which may be the principal employer or the manager); and